cattleuser/Spresense_EVK-701_RECORDER/README.md

 * We cannot respond to inquiries.

 # State transition
+The software performs the following state transitions: The LED corresponding to the status lights up.
 | State | Meaning | LED3 | LED2 | LED1 | LED0 |
 |:---|:---|:---|:---|:---|:---|
 | eStateIdle | System idle state | off | off | on | blinking |